We sure know how to pop a pill. Every day, Americans take 80 million aspirin tablets altogether. And the numbers just keep going up.

 Talk to your doctor

 Self-care for back pain, including herbs and other therapies, can be effective.
 However, if your back pain doesn’t go away within a week, you may need to visit a doctor or a chiropractor.
-These experts can put together a holistic care plan for your back pain that involves home remedies like herbs, as well as medical treatment such as massage therapy.
+These experts can put together a holistic care plan for your back pain that involves home remedies like herbs and massage therapy.
 Don’t hesitate to talk to your doctor and find out what’s best for you.

 Dr. Brent Wells is a graduate of the University of Nevada where he earned his bachelor’s of science degree before moving on to complete his doctorate from Western States Chiropractic College.
 He founded Better Health Chiropractic & Physical Rehab in Alaska in 1998.
 He became passionate about being a chiropractor in Anchorage and he strives to provide each of his patients with compassionate care for an overall better health and well-being.